isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 *May 27, 2020*

 PanCancer tables were added to the isb-cgc project.
+The Pan-Cancer Atlas tables include clinical, methylation, RPPA and copy number data.

 **BigQuery tables created**

-The following tables were created under the isb-cgc:pancer-altas data set
+The following tables were created under the isb-cgc:pancer-altas data set:

 - BarcodeMap
 - clinical_PANCAN_patient_with_followup